Samvel Karapetyan (businessman): Philanthropic and public activities

-Criminal links

-In January 2018 Karapetyan was named by the US Treasury Department in the Putin list, consisting of 114 senior political figures and 96 oligarchs, all of whom rose to prominence under Russian President Vladimir Putin.
+Following the 2020 Beirut explosion, Samvel Karapetyan provided assistance to the Armenian community in Lebanon by allocating financial aid for the restoration of Saint George Church and for the families of Armenian victims.

+Legal issues

-In April 2021, the Prosecutor General's Office of Azerbaijan opened a criminal case against Karapetyan for allegedly illegally transporting weapons to Nagorno-Karabakh, which Karapetyan denied.
-Karapetyan was arrested on 18 June 2025 for allegedly making public calls to usurp power and transporting military equipments, violating Part 2 of Article 422 of Armenia’s Criminal Code.
+In April 2021, the Prosecutor General's Office of Azerbaijan opened a criminal case against Karapetyan for allegedly illegally transporting weapons to the Republic of Artsakh, which Karapetyan denied, and ultimately this criminal case did not result in proof of wrongdoing.

+On 18 June 2025, Karapetyan was arrested for allegedly making public calls to usurp power and transporting military equipments, violating Part 2 of Article 422 of Armenia's Criminal Code.
 Karapetyan had publicly defended the Armenian Apostolic Church.
-Karapetyan said "A small group, having forgotten Armenian history and the millennia-old legacy of the Armenian Church, has attacked the Armenian people.
+Karapetyan had stated that "a small group, having forgotten Armenian history and the millennia-old legacy of the Armenian Church, has attacked the Armenian people.
 I have always stood with the Armenian people.
 If political leaders fail, we will intervene in our own way".
-Pashinyan stated that it was "likely" that the Russian government was using Karapetyan to wage a "hybrid operation" in the "hybrid war" against the Armenian government, and trying to find a "Ivanishvili 2.0" for Armenia.
+Armenian Prime Minister Nikol Pashinyan alleged that the Russian government was using Karapetyan to wage a "hybrid operation" in the "hybrid war" against the Armenian government.
+This was denied by Karapetyan's supporters, who in turn accused Pashinyan of seeking excuses for what they describe as undemocratic tendencies.